 The Squad is a 2009 Ford F550 with a Summit 11-foot box.
 Squad 27 carries an Amkus battery powered rescue system including a spreader and cutter, which are used at vehicle accidents and in other rescue situations.
 We carry cribbing, a crash kit, and a variety of other tools used at vehicle accidents.
 It is outfitted with Haz-Mat spill control equipment, spare air cylinders, vehicle stabilization struts, and an assortment of hand tools.
 Squad 27 also has a 3,000 watt light tower, medical equipment, backboards, and AED.

-QRS 27 is a 2011 Ford Expedition that was purchased with community donations and grant monies.
+QRS 27 is a 2022 Ford Expedition that was purchased with community donations.
 A QRS unit (Quick Response Service) is dispatched in conjunction with the local ambulance to provide emergency medical care until the arrival of the ambulance.
 The QRS unit responds with at least one EMT (Emergency Medical Technician) on board the unit who meets the same training and certification standards as the local ambulance.
 Our QRS meets or exceeds the minimum requirements for certification by the PA Dept. of Health, including the supervision of a medical director (physician).
-Our unit carries supplies to handle both medical and trauma emergencies, as well as pediatric and cardiac emergencies, including an AED and oxygen devices to flow various concentrations of oxygen.
+Our unit carries supplies to handle both medical and trauma emergencies, as well as pediatric and cardiac emergencies, including an AED, oxygen, EpiPens, and other medications to help during a medical emergency.

 Officer Command Vehicle